LIP & TONGUE-TIE TREATMENT CROWN POINT

 Symptoms of Lip & Tongue-Ties

-In babies, the symptoms may include, but aren’t limited to:
+In babies, the symptoms of a lip or tongue-tie may include, but aren’t limited to:

 - The infant isn't gaining weight as expected